imjoy-team/imagej.js/README.md

 Then wen can construct an URL for sharing where user can directly click and run: https://ij.imjoy.io/?run=https://gist.github.com/oeway/ab45cc8295efbb0fb5ae1c6f9babd4ac .
 This URL can be shared as is, or further shorten by one of the short URL service (e.g. tiny.cc).

+## Install new ImageJ plugins
+Currently, we don't support install plugin downloaded locally, all the plugines need to be installed from the ImageJ.JS site.

+To install a new ImageJ plugin, please make an issue with the following information:
+ 1. name of the plugin
+ 2. what does the plugin do and how to use it
+ 2. a publicly accessible url to the jar file, preferably a link to github release

+NOTE: **Only ImageJ-1 plugins are supported for now.**

 ## ImJoy Integration and API